mitsuba-renderer/enoki/docs/reference.rst

 .. cpp:function:: template <typename DArray> void set_slices(DArray &a, size_t size)

     Resize the given dynamic array or data structure so that there is space for ``size`` slices.
+When reducing the size of the array, any memory allocated so far is kept.
+Since there's no exponential allocation mechanism, it is not recommended to call ``set_slices`` repeatedly to append elements.

-Old values are preserved if the array is enlarged.
+    Unlike ``std::vector::resize()``, previous values are *not* preserved when enlarging the array.

 .. _type-traits: